Eric Lionheart

 Bio

-Eric Lionheart is a retired U.S. Air Force Combat Controller and the president of the First There Foundation, an organization committed to eradicating suicide among Air Force Combat Controller teammates.
+Eric Lionheart is a former U.S. Air Force Combat Controller and now the president of the First There Foundation, an organization committed to eradicating suicide among Air Force Combat Controller teammates.
 Drawing on more than two decades of experience in security operations and management, he has served at the intersection of military, law enforcement, and national security.

 During his Air Force career, Eric gained extensive expertise in force protection and criminal investigations, operating in demanding and high‑risk environments.
 He served on the U.S. Air Force police SWAT team known as the Emergency Services Team (EST), where he participated in critical incident response and high‑stakes tactical missions.
 His operational background spans work across Texas and the southern United States, giving him firsthand insight into both domestic security challenges and the stresses placed on those who stand on the front lines.